JSv4/OCRUSREX/README.md

 ###### PRODUCTION

-OCRUSREX relies on three core libraries, all with MIT-like
+OCRUSREX relies on four core libraries, all with MIT-like
 licenses:

 1) pytesseract (MIT)
 2) PyPDF2 (MIT-like)
 3) Pillow (MIT-like)
+4) uqfoundation/multiprocess (MIT-like)

 Obviously you will need to have already installed Tesseract 4.
 Please refer to the Tesseract documentation (or pytesseract docs).